J-Diaz007/JS-Pong-CopyCat/README.md

 Milestone Class Assignment: Classic Pong game (PvE).
 Contolled with mouse movement of up and down.

+Comments from Developer: Collision detection and

 Sounds are from ZapSplat.